jlinoff/pam/PROPOSAL.md

   a quality-of-result issue for item 7, and a genuine requirement for item 15, where a merge must not overwrite a renamed record.

-  **It still belongs with item 9 in v3.0** — for migration cost, not because anything depends on it.
-Both are schema-level and both are breaking. v3.0 already requires a format change with migration for the
-  AES-GCM work, and adding a record identifier in the same change costs one migration instead of two — which matters more than usual here, because each migration is a release where older devices cannot read newly written vaults.
+  **If item 9b is built, this belongs in the same migration** — for migration cost, not because anything depends on it.
+Both are schema-level and both are breaking.
+But 9b is no longer assumed (see its reassessment), so this cannot simply wait for it: if 9b is not built, the identifier needs its own justification and its own migration. v3.0 already requires a format change with migration for the AES-GCM work, and adding a record identifier in the same change costs one migration instead of two — which matters more than usual here, because each migration is a release where older devices cannot read newly written vaults.